caddyserver/website/src/docs/markdown/caddyfile/directives/tls.md

 Get certificates from a locally-running [Tailscale](https://tailscale.com) instance.
 [HTTPS must be enabled in your Tailscale account](https://tailscale.com/kb/1153/enabling-https/) (or your open source [Headscale server](https://github.com/juanfont/headscale)); and the Caddy process must either be running as root, or you must configure `tailscaled` to give your Caddy user [permission to fetch certificates](https://github.com/caddyserver/caddy/pull/4541#issuecomment-1021568348).

+**NOTE: This is usually unnecessary!
+Caddy automatically uses Tailscale for all *.ts.net domains without any configuration.**

 ```caddy-d
 get_certificate tailscale
 ```